geoffyuen/designdev/dev/wordpress.md

 To apply on only some products, check a taxomomy term and then apply.
 You will need to write a template for the dropdown and then regular input!
 In the cart page loop, the $product->get_id() will have a parent.
-Use that id with has_term to see if the term is applied on the product.
+Use that id with has_term to see if the term is applied on the product.*

+* I'm not sure how safe it is to do this as you're rewritting WC's quanity input routines.
+Maybe if they made this framework easier to use there wouldn't be these kinds of work arounds.

 Other: